What is the Best Table Saw for Dado Cuts? (2023)

 Additional Features

-For table saws that use dado blades, our experts say a blade guard system is very important.
+For table saws that use dado blades, I say a blade guard system is very important.
 The addition of this small component will prevent the blade from coming into contact with your skin.

 A table saw may also have other safety features such as an electric brake that will halt the dado set instantly.
 Whatever it is, our experts stress that safety features for any woodworking tool should be a top priority.
 Just make sure the blade guard assembly doesn’t take up too much time.